92 Broadway Avenue,

 Jim found work at the Liverpool Corporation cleansing department and the McCartneys lived for a time with Auntie Gin and her family at Fieldton Road, in the Croxteth area of Liverpool and, ironically, not far from the East Lancs Road where Jim had just finished working.

-Peter Michael McCartney would arrive in January 1944 by which time Jim had a new job, and the McCartney's a new home: a prefabricated house in Roach Avenue, Knowsley.
+Peter Michael McCartney would arrive in January 1944 by which time Jim had a new job, and the McCartney's a new home: a bungalow in Roach Avenue, Knowsley.

 The above image from Google Street view was taken as the McCartney's former home was having the roof tiles replaced.